Just for my record

 After successful update, restart the camera.

-• Use Q to open a submenu with more settings.
+to open a submenu with more settings. - Press

-• In LiveView, press Zoom In to preview the image behind ML menu.
+to preview the image behind ML menu. - Press

 Here is a partial list of menu that a 'still' shooter will like.